cordova-rtc/cordova-plugin-iosrtc/README.md

 **R:** Good question.
 An `RTCPeerConnection` is released when `close()` is called on it, a `MediaStream` is released when all its tracks end, and other elements are garbage collected when no longer needed.
 Basically the same behavior as in a WebRTC capable browser.

+**Q:** What about Android?
+Why just iOS?

+**R:** In modern versions of Android the *WebView* component is based on the Chromium open source project which already includes WebRTC ([more info](https://developer.chrome.com/multidevice/webview/overview)).
+For older versions of Android the [CrossWalk](https://crosswalk-project.org) project provides new *WebView* versions with WebRTC support as well.

 ## Documentation

-Read the full [API documentation](https://github.com/eface2face/cordova-plugin-iosrtc/blob/master/docs/index.md) in the *docs* folder.
+Read the full [documentation](https://github.com/eface2face/cordova-plugin-iosrtc/blob/master/docs/index.md) in the *docs* folder.

 ## Author